 Currently, there is no known cure for AS, but there are treatments and medications available to reduce symptoms and manage pain.
 Recent studies show that the newer biologic medications can potentially slow disease progression in some people.
 Note that different people respond to different medications with varying levels of effectiveness.
 Thus, it may take time to find the most effective course of treatment.

 Although the exact cause of AS is unknown, we do know that genetics play a key role in the disease.
 Most individuals who have AS also have a gene that produces a "genetic marker," a protein called HLA-B27.
-This marker is found in more than 95 percent of people in the Caucasian population with AS (the association between ankylosing spondylitis and HLA-B27 varies greatly between ethnic and racial groups; see the Diagnosis section for more information).
+This marker is found in more than 95 percent of people in the Caucasian population with AS.
 It is important to note, however, that one does not have to be HLA-B27 positive to have AS.
 Also, a majority of people with this marker never develop ankylosing spondylitis.

 One classic hypothesis has been that AS may start when the defenses of the intestines break down and certain bacteria pass into the bloodstream, triggering changes in the immune response.